 Class Trips and Visiting Artists

+AP and Honors Art students had a wonderful time at the Rodin Museum on Friday October 14th in Philadelphia.
 Rodin was a prolific sculptor who worked with clay, plaster, marble, and bronze.
-His work is dramatically realistic, referring to classical Greek and Roman figure sculpture, but with deep emotional life infused within the gestures and expressions of his subjects.
+His work is dramatically realistic, referring to classical Greek and Roman figure sculpture, however Rodin’s sculptures contain deep emotional life of joy and turmoil infused within the gestures and expressions of his subjects.
 Rodin is known as the father of modern sculpture because of his contributions to the art world.
-Never before had such extreme emotion been expressed in sculpture.
-Rodin was also one of the first sculptors to assemble multiple works as one.
+He was one of the first sculptors to show human angst in sculpture.
+He was also one of the first to assemble separate pieces and title them as one.
 He revolutionized sculpture much like his contemporaries, the Impressionists, revolutionized painting.
 Philadelphia is fortunate to have this collection, second only to the Rodin Museum in Paris, France.
+The art students spent time learning about Rodin and Camille Claudel, his apprentice.
+Camille Claudel became a successful sculptor in a profession that was not open to women of the time.
+Students studied Rodin’s sculptures and sketched their favorite pieces.
+They met with a curator and discussed Rodin and Camille’s work.
+The curator shared information about her career and education.
+The students also worked on creative writing assignments.
+They enjoyed lunch in the garden “Paris on the Parkway”, the grounds of the Rodin Museum.
+They had a beautiful day and are motivated and inspired to begin their own figure drawings and sculptures!

 Sr. Patty's Watercolor Workshop